baichen-du/baichen-du.github.io/index.md

 &#8226; <b>Du, B.,</b> Pfiffner, A., Johnson, K. (2024).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger. <i>University of Pennsylvania Working Papers in Linguistics, 30.2</i> (Selected Papers from NWAV 51).
 <br>
 <br>
-&#8226; <b>Du, B.</b> (2023). <i>The backfire effect in the perception and judgement of congruent and incongruent interpretation of political propaganda.</i> Unpublished undergraduate thesis of political psychology.
+&#8226; <b>Du, B.</b> (2023). <i>The backfire effect in the perception and judgement of congruent and incongruent interpretation of political propaganda.</i> Unpublished undergraduate thesis in political psychology.
 University of Hong Kong.
 </div>
 <br>